The importance of recycling plastic bottles and what happens to a bottle once you recycle it. Repurposing water bottle crafts for kids are here too!

-We all know how important recycling plastic bottles, glass, and paper are in regards to keeping them out of our landfills…..but did you know just how many things can be made out of those empty plastic bottles once they’re recycled??
-I sure didn’t until I was given a tour of the CarbonLITE facility in Riverside, CA. This is where most post-consumer bottles from Southern California end up, and where Arrowhead® Brand Mountain Spring water purchases it’s recycled plastic from.
-It’s amazing what Arrowhead® does with the plastic once it’s been recycled….let me show you!
-Special thanks goes out to Arrowhead® for sponsoring this post so I could share my experience with you.
+We all know how important recycling plastic bottles, glass, and paper are in regards to keeping them out of our landfills.
+Did you know just how many things can be made out of those empty plastic bottles once they’re recycled??
+I sure didn’t until I was given a tour of the CarbonLITE facility in Riverside, CA. This is where most post-consumer bottles from Southern California end up.
+Arrowhead® Brand Mountain Spring water purchases it’s recycled plastic and recycles them daily.Special thanks goes out to Arrowhead® for sponsoring this post so I could share my experience with you.

 Arrowhead® Brand 100% Mountain Spring Water, which uses materials primarily collected in California has teamed up with Los Angeles-based CarbonLITE Industries LLC who recycles more than 2 billion bottles annually.
 They are one of the largest producers of food-grade, post-consumer recycled PET in the world, to do just this…..use up to 50% post-consumer recycled plastic (rPET) in all their new water bottles in California.
 What that means is, half of the materials used to make the new water bottle you’re probably drinking right now would be plastics from used water bottles that have been recycled and sterilized (they have very high standards to ensure it is food-grade safe) and half would be new (virgin is the term) plastics.

 - They’ve already accomplished this here in California with their 8oz, 12 oz., and half liter bottles and they’re on the road to expanding it to all of their single -serve bottles made in the state by the end of 2016.

 Since Arrowhead® began in the San Bernardino Mountains and 11 out of 13 of their springs still reside in California they are very committed to it’s California heritage (I can appreciate that living my whole life here).
 I had no idea but 80% of their water is sourced in California is distributed within this state, though they have expanded into Colorado and British Columbia as well.

 This is what the recycled water bottles look like near the end of the process before they’re melted down into food-grade pellets that can then be blown into a “new” water bottle again.
 It just makes sense right??!!
 If we can recycle and / or repurpose something old into something “new” it helps the environment, reduces the load into our landfills, and reduces the carbon footprint we leave for the next generation…..but someone has to start the movement…..and they are!
 By Arrowhead® committing to increase the use of rPET (post-consumer recycled plastic) by about 40% it hopefully will influence others in their industry to do the same.